markdumay/dbm/README.md

 ## Prerequisites
 ### Host Requirements
 The Docker Build Manager (*dbm*) can run on any Docker-capable host that supports the execution of POSIX-shell scripts.
 Docker Compose needs to be installed too.
+The tool [jq][jq_download] is required for running dependency checks.
 The setup has been tested locally on macOS Big Sur and in production on a server running Ubuntu 20.04 LTS.

 ### Repository Requirements
 *dbm* assumes your repository defines three Docker Compose configurations.
 Both the production and development configuration are relative to the base image.
 See the [nginx-certbot][nginx-cerbot] repository for an example.